EliasTechnik/esp32-simple-ui/simpleUI/Readme.md

 FocusMode can be set for each uiElement and controls how the element reacts to focus changes.
 The folowing modes are available:

 - target: The element can receive focus and is selectable.
+It handles the selection of its childs.
+- collection: The element can receive focus and is selectable.
+It ends the focus tree.
-- passthrough: The element can receive focus but will passthrough to its child.
+- passthrough: The element can receive focus but will passthrough to its focus-child.
 If there is no child the focus will bounce and may lead to a crash.
 - passive: The element can not receive focus.
-If it does the focus wil bounce.
+If it does the focus will bounce.